gwenknight/gwenknight.github.io/_pages/people.md

     * Project: Working on WellModTB
     * Funding: Wellcome

+## Interns
-## Interns (with the right level of support I welcome Interns to my group - do get in touch if you can apply for supportive scholarships etc)
+With the right level of support I welcome Interns to my group - do get in touch if you can apply for supportive scholarships etc.

 * Jakob Verhoeff
      * Medical student and intern (Dec 2024 - March 2025)